nickscamara/AutomatedStudyGuide/README.md

 ### Generate a Study Guide
 You can generate a personalized study guide by simply defining the term that you are learning or the course topic.
-This feature is being enhanced everyday with Machine Learning and Neural Networks.
+This feature is being enhanced by machine learning techniques.

 ### Why use this automated tool?
 Automated Study Guide does 99% of the work for you.
 It searches in the internet, grab the information, filter it and then copy and save in a document where you can easily study and don't lose time searching hundreds of websites.